 To rewind the exposed film, press the button on the bottom and then slide the rewind slider (it’s labeled; you can’t miss it) until it locks.
 Rewinding is loud, too, and it doesn’t stop on its own.
 You have to listen for the winder’s tone to change pitch after the last of the film comes off the takeup spool, and then turn the rewinder off.

-I had a little better luck photographing this 1906 bridge’s railing.
+I had better luck photographing this 1906 bridge’s railing.
 The colors are a little washed out in the searing noontime sun.
 I hoped the AF35ML would handle that better.

-I went out to the church I shot with my Kodak Six-20.
+I went out to a giant, ornate Presbyterian church we have in town.
 This fellow guards the main doors.
 The shot suffered from some parallax error, too, so I cropped it.

 I gave up on getting in close and just backed way the heck up.
 That’s when the AF35ML started to shine.
 This is a house in my neighborhood.
 They need to cut their grass!

 This is a pedestrian bridge over the canal in Broad Ripple.